What Reglan Users Should Know About Tardive Dyskinesia

 What is the link between Reglan and Tardive Dyskinesia?

 Reglan (metoclopramide) is a dopamine D2-receptor blocking agent that can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The FDA has mandated a boxed warning stating that the risk increases with duration of treatment and total cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The FDA has issued a boxed warning stating that metoclopramide can cause TD (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

-How long does it take for Tardive Dyskinesia to develop from Reglan?
+How long does it take for Tardive Dyskinesia to develop after taking Reglan?

 Does submitting information create an attorney-client relationship?